sepich/prometheus-ecs-sd/Readme.md

 # Prometheus file discovery for AWS ECS

-This adds ability to dinamically discover targets to scrape in AWS ECS cluster.
+This adds ability to dynamically discover targets to scrape in AWS ECS cluster.
 Prometheus integration via static [file_sd_config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config) is used for that.

 ### Why yet another implementation?
 There are at least 2 other great implementations of same idea: